How to manage users within a project on My DataLake Services

 ../../_images/manage-users-entity-05_dedl.png

-The user should now no longer have Admin privileges:
+The user will now no longer have admin privileges.

 ../../_images/manage-users-entity-08_dedl.png

-On the list of users within your project, click Unassign for user whom you want to remove from your project:
+On the list of users within your project, click Unassign for the user you want to remove.

 ../../_images/manage-users-entity-09_dedl.png

-You should be asked for confirmation.
-Click Confirm
+You will be asked for confirmation.
+Click Confirm.

 ../../_images/unassign-user-from-project.png